ballerina-platform/ballerina-distribution/examples/rabbitmq-service-secure-connection/rabbitmq_service_secure_connection.md

 # RabbitMQ service - SSL/TLS

-The underlying connection of the consumer service is secured with TLS/SSL.
+The RabbitMQ broker can be configured to use SSL for secure traffic encryption and as a secure alternative to basic username/password for client authentication.
+In this example, the underlying connection of the listener is secured with TLS/SSL.
+A secured `rabbitmq:Listener` can be created by using the default host and port or custom configurations and providing the TLS/SSL details using the `rabbitmq:SecureSocket` record.

 ::: code rabbitmq_service_secure_connection.bal :::